Skip to main content

 Some facial serums come in pipettes or droppers which makes it easier to dispense.
 Depending on the area of skin you’re applying on, two to three drops will be all you’ll need.
 Double it if using the treatment on your neck as well.
 For face serums that are in cream or lotion form, apply a pea-sized amount to cover the face in a thin layer.
 Always check the product label or packaging for specific instructions.

-All skin types can benefit from moisturizers, even oily and breakout-prone skin.
-Some skin types can skip the moisturizer if using a super hydrating serum.
+All skin types can benefit from moisturisers, even oily and breakout-prone skin.
+Some skin types can skip the moisturiser if using a super hydrating serum.
 The amount you need depends once again on your skin type and the thickness of the product.
 Start with a small pea-sized amount, add a bit more as needed.
-You won’t need a ton of moisturizer, especially if you’re using a face serum before, a face oil after, or both.
+You won’t need a ton of moisturiser, especially if you’re using a face serum before, a face oil after, or both.

 Size Actually Does Matter in Skin Care